Li Jingxun: Tomb objects

 Her lavish tomb contained around 350 objects, including many artifacts from the Silk Road, and foreign-style objects.
 The tomb included gold cups, jades, porcelains and toys, as well as a coin of the Sasanian Emperor Peroz I (459-483 CE).
 Still, the tomb is considered as relatively modest by imperial standards.

 It is thought that the tomb artifacts reflect her northern ethnic background.
-Such stone sarcophagy are related to the tradition of Sogdian tombs in China, such as the tomb of Shi Jun.
+Such stone sarcophagi are related to the tradition of Sogdian tombs in China, such as the tomb of Shi Jun.
 In comparison, other known Sui dynasty tombs have relatively few exotic items in them.